Bandit Social Learning: Exploration under Myopic Behavior: Related Work

-Fourth, a prominent line of work, \eg \citep{Strak-ecta18,Bohren-ecta21,Lanzani-ecta21,Lanzani-jmp} focuses on a single learner that makes (possibly) myopic decisions over time and observes their outcomes.
-Our model admits a similar interpretation, too (with all agents having the same behavioral type).
-However, this line of work focuses on a specific phenomenon of \emph{misspecified beliefs} (\ie beliefs whose support does not include the correct model), posits that the learner is rational under these beliefs, and makes structural assumptions that are very different from ours.
-The technical questions being asked tend to be different, too, \eg convergence of beliefs is of primary interest. \footnote{In contrast, the chosen arms and agents' beliefs/estimates trivially converge in our setting.
-Essentially, if an arm is chosen infinitely often then the agents beliefs/estimates converge on its true mean reward; else, the agents eventually stop receiving any new information about this arm.}
+Prominent recent work, \eg \citep{Strak-ecta18,Bohren-ecta21,Lanzani-ecta21,Lanzani-jmp}, targets agents with \emph{misspecified beliefs}, \ie beliefs whose support does not include the correct model.
+The framing is similar to \BSL with Bayesian-unbiased agents: agents arrive one by one and face the same decision problem, whereby each agent makes a rational decision after observing the outcomes of the previous agents. \footnote{This work usually posits a single learner that makes (possibly) myopic decisions over time and observes their outcomes.
+An alternative interpretation is that each decision is made by a new myopic agent who observes the history.} Rational decisions under misspecified beliefs make a big difference compared to \BSL, and structural assumptions about rewards/observations and the state space tend to be very different from ours.
+The technical questions being asked tend to be different, too. \Eg convergence of beliefs is of primary interest, whereas the chosen arms and agents' beliefs/estimates trivially converge in our setting. \footnote{Essentially, if an arm is chosen infinitely often then the agents beliefs/estimates converge on its true mean reward; else, the agents eventually stop receiving any new information about this arm.}